StefanAvra/tinyprints/README.md

 ## Contributing
 Contributions are welcome!

 Open an issue if you found a bug or want to make a feature request.
 You can also check TODO.md for hints on what is planned / could be improved.
-Open an issue if you found something you want to improve.
+Check if there is already an issue and if not open one if you've found something you want to improve.

 ## To do
 See [TODO.md](/TODO.md)